EventStorming

 The outcome

-The resulting artefact of a Process Modelling EventStorming is a lo-fi battle-tested process description that can get progressively enhanced with trickier corner cases.
+The resulting artefact of a Process Modelling EventStorming is a low-fidelity, battle-tested process description that can be progressively enhanced to address trickier corner cases.

 Once again, the journey matters.
 Every Hot Spot addressed during the discussion is the equivalent of a new revision of a more formally specified process.

 Shared ownership and the consequential buy-in are interesting consequences of the Collaborative Modelling approach.
-Concerns are explicit from the beginning, and addressing them together gives more optionality in resolution.
+Concerns are explicit from the beginning, and addressing them together provides more options for resolution.

 Why is it relevant?

-Complex business processes are rarely designed collaboratively, but modern processes—especially the customer-facing ones—are a mix of formal robustness and user experience concerns.
+Complex business processes are rarely designed collaboratively; however, modern processes—especially those that are customer-facing—are a mix of formal robustness and user experience concerns.

-One-sided design processes may require a long negotiation before approval, but they can’t avoid last-minute surprises.
+One-sided design processes may require lengthy negotiations before approval, but they can’t avoid last-minute surprises.
 A collaboratively designed process may address blocking concerns from the inception phase, leading to a solution with embedded buy-in.

 Software Design EventStorming

 The Software Design EventStorming aims to design software models to support complex business processes.
-The Event-driven nature of the exploration makes it a perfect modelling tool for Domain-Driven Design, keeping the discussion in the liminal space between business and technology but supporting more software-oriented activities like determining boundaries between cooperating models (see also Context Mapping) and enforcing consistency on the Aggregates lifecycle.
+The Event-driven nature of the exploration makes it a perfect modelling tool for Domain-Driven Design, keeping the discussion in the liminal space between business and technology while supporting more software-oriented activities, such as determining boundaries between cooperating models (see also Context Mapping) and enforcing consistency across the Aggregates lifecycle.

 The expanded grammar allows boundaries to be visualised—and moved, in the case of discussions—bringing coherence to the picture.